SergeMerzliakov/javafx-kotlin-spring/README.md

 The goal is to provide demo applications, which work out of the box.
 If they don't work - let me know!
 I hate demos that don't work.

-All applications can be run from the command line, as long as the required software is installed (see Install section).
+The application can be run from the command line without an IDE, as long as the required software is installed (see Install section).

 #### Philosophy